 Ghost Towns: Amity, Belvidere, Bentley, Boswell, Canfield Junction, Flint Hill, Hannas Mills, Hillsville, Jackson, Kirk, Kyles Corners, Lake Shore Junction, Lansingville, Loveland, McGillsville, Mysticvale, Nebo, Newport, North Sebring, Oakland, Park Place, Sample, Scotts Corners, Sharline, Shaw Junction, Snyder, Subrosa, Williams Corners, Woodland

-Ohltown, OH – (early 1800's to present farming & mill town)
+Ohltown, OH – (early 1800s to present farming & mill town)

 Classification: small town

-Location: Austintown Township, Mahoning County & Weathersfield Township, Trumbull County – On Ohltown Rd. north of I-80
+Location: Austintown Township, Mahoning County & Weathersfield Township, Trumbull County – On Ohltown Rd north of I-80

-The town was founded by Michael Ohl (1784 -1857) & his wife Eva (Moyers) Ohl (1786 – 1860).
-They were married in 1838 & had eight children.
-Michael built a saw & grist mill in 1844 on the banks of the Meander Creek, operated a hotel, & was the first postmaster of the post office that ran from 1841 – 1902.
-The first church in Ohltown was built in 1838 & school in 1857, & a bank in 1868.
-During the 1880's the town also had about 30 houses, a blacksmith shop, two stores, a newer grist mill, & a train station on the Niles & New Lisbon Railroad.
+The town was founded by Michael Ohl (1784 -1857) & Eva (Moyers) Ohl (1786 – 1860).
+They were married in 1838 & had 8 children.
+Michael constructed a saw & grist mill in 1844 on the banks of the Meander Creek, operated a hotel, & was the first postmaster of the post office that ran from 1841 – 1902.
+The first church in Ohltown was built in 1838, a school in 1857, & a bank in 1868.
+During the 1880s the town also had about 30 houses, a blacksmith shop, two stores, a newer grist mill, & a train station on the Niles & New Lisbon Railroad.
 Many of the local residents worked in coal mines or at the Meander Iron Furnace.